 The Belden Reach is the 8-mile portion of the North Fork of the Feather River in the Plumas National Forest between PG&E's Belden Dam and the confluence of the North Fork of the Feather River and the East Branch of the Feather River near Highway 70.
 Caribou Road follows the Belden Reach.

-During the FERC relicensing of this project, American Whitewater was able to negotiate flow studies for this reach and the upper, class V Seneca reach.
-What we found under the vegetation was a classic class III+ 9 mile long gem.
-The reach has the feel of a medium sized creek; fun rapids with powerful hydraulics, with some great surf waves thrown into the mix.
-After completing the flow study we got to work negotiating flows with PG&E. Finally, in 2004 we reached agreement with PG&E, resource agencies, Plumas County, and other NGO’s.
-This agreement includes recreation releases July through October.
+During relicensing of the hydropower project impacting flows on this reach, American Whitewater was able to negotiate flow studies for this reach and the upper, class V, Seneca reach.
+What we found was a classic class III+, 9 mile long gem.
+The reach has the feel of a medium-sized creek; it has fun rapids with powerful hydraulics and some great surf waves thrown into the mix.
+After completing the flow study we got to work negotiating flows with PG&E. Finally, in 2004 we reached agreement with PG&E, resource agencies, Plumas County, and other organizations.
+This agreement includes restored flows for recreation July through October.

 Since 2004 the Settlement Agreement has been under review by the State Water Resources Control Board.
-The main issue in play here is, how to best cool down the water in the North Fork Feather River in order to restore what was once on of the best trout fisheries in California.
-We expect to se a draft of the SWRCB water quality certification sometime in the fall of 2012.
-It is our hope that we will see this certification process completed sometime in 2013 and hopefully flows to begin in 2014.
-In the mean time, American Whitewater will be working with the Forest Service and PG&E to reduce the amount of vegetation in the channel.
-Currently there are only 2 or three places where vegetation is a significant issue.
+The main issue in play here is, how to best cool down the water in the North Fork Feather River in order to restore what was once one of the best trout fisheries in California.

 Returning flow to the North Fork Feather River has been a goal of American Whitewater for over a decade.
-Along with the flows already returned to the Rock Creek and Cresta reaches, the addition of the Belden and Seneca reaches with put us well down the river to see our goal realized.
+Along with the flows already returned to the Rock Creek and Cresta reaches, the addition of the Belden and Seneca takes us closer to seeing our goal realized.